 The word "early" means "near the beginning of a process".
 Because COPD can start early in life and take a long time to manifest clinically, identifying "early" COPD is difficult.
 Further, a biological "early" related to the initial mechanisms that eventually lead to COPD should be differentiated from a clinical "early", which reflects the initial perception of symptoms, functional limitation and/or structural abnormalities noted.
-Thus, we propose to use the term "early COPD" only to discuss "biological early", when appropriate.
+Thus, we propose to use the term "early COPD" only to discuss the "biological" first steps of the disease in an experimental setting.